Skip to content

 Using Prisma on Cloudflare Workers

-Using Prisma Accelerate
+Using Prisma Postgres

-Install Prisma
+1. Install Prisma and required dependencies

 bash